 The health care industry generates large amount of information on daily basis in form of reports from specialists, prescriptions, doctors’ notes, description new mutated diseases, lots of paperwork or even websites related with this industry.
 Lot of people can be drowned in this huge amount of data and it became harder to orientated because of its volume.
 As a consequence, it is hard to identify which information is relevant and which one is not.

-In this thesis the main goal is to create a model for measuring semantic similarity of two text documents and classify these documents into two class {“similar”, “not similar”}.
+In this thesis the main goal is to create and implement a model for measuring semantic similarity of two text documents and classify these documents into two class {“similar”, “not similar”}.
 This model should be easy to use for bigger projects of IHIS and Faculty of Medicine of Masaryk University for example as a part of a recommendation system based on the content on websites.
 It can help students or even public to find deeper understanding of some health-related question.
 Beside of that it can also raise awareness of IHIS’s and faculty’s websites that are credible sources of information, which can be very helpful too regarding to the amount of misinformation nowadays.

 In the first chapter, there is introduction of IHIS and some of its project that have its own website.
 There is also reasons why it is important to use natural language processing (NLP) in health care domains, there is also mentioned some of the real work, when NLP was used in health care industry and some of the issues that every data scientist has to deal with when working with this specific type of data.
 At the end of the first chapter there are some research question that needed to be answered when processing this diploma thesis.
 In the second chapter there are described methods that are used in this thesis – CRIP-DM and neural networks their general description and specific models that are used in NLP for capturing semantic connection between words.
 The third chapter is devoted to results of models that were used.
 In the next chapter is discussion of results following conclusion.